jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 If you're wondering, streaming companies are returning the studio system to Hollywood, except the home theatre is replacing the movie theatre.
 The problem is storytelling is getting segmented, making it harder for our society to create new popular stories and updated cultures.
 The Studio System should never have been outlawed in the first place.
 But that's a topic for a different book.

-I also don't have anything against Industrial Age leaders.
-Technology never dies.
-Old indusrial age tools still have a place in the ecosystem.
-Heck, even Netflix still does hundred of millions in DVD rental revenue.
-But we're all playing the same game of civilization, so stop protecting your gates and help us win the game before time runs out.
-Besides, the money isn't in gatekeeping anyway.

 Wikipedia and Netflix show how the middle-class can ignore dark majic, defeat Darth Blockbuster, and destroy his Death Star.
 We ignored bad rules, and instead used the better tool—which soon became the new standard.
-While we don't have all the levers of power, we have a lot more then we did just a few years ago.
-But these are small victories.
+Uber, Netflix, YouTube, Airbnb, Wikipedia etc., we don't give us all the levers of power.
+But we have a lot more then we did just a few years ago.
+Yet, these cool apps are small victories.
 To bring on the era of mass-collaboration in the Internet Age, we need to transform our society's entire rulebook.
 And that takes a bit more work.

 ## We've Blown Up One Death Star, Now Here's How We Win the War

 So Stargazer, that's how we won a few battles in the fight for the Internet Age.
 It's a battle that made me, and everyone else who write and read Wikipedia and watch Netflix, happy.
 Because evolving humanity puts smiles on our faces.

-Imagine how happy Main Street will be once we use digital tools and mass-collaboration to solve our agonizing commutes, confusing insurance contracts, over-consumption, and rising global temperatures.
+Imagine how happy we'll be on Main Street once we use digital tools and mass-collaboration to solve our agonizing commutes, confusing insurance contracts, over-consumption, and rising global temperatures.
 That's the war you must jump into with lightsabers a-blazin', dicing up old evil tools, to supercharge humanity into the Internet Age.

 Note, our lives cut across thousands to millions of problems.
 Thus, our villains are not in a massive group like "the rich" or the "the unions" as old philosophies label.
 Our villains reveal themselves inside thousands of companies, institutions, and organizations of the Industrial Age who fight to keep their version of the Encyclopedia Britannica or DVD alive.
-They choose to antagonize; there's lots of work ahead in our game of civilization.
+They choose to antagonize; there's always lots of work for everyone to do, and glory for some people to earn, in our never ending game of civilization.

-This is the entire class of middle-men, consultants, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
-Their power comes from managing the gates of an Industrial Age technology, and to keep us competing inside their corporate or bureaucratic heirarchy.
+But some people choose to antagonize.
+Today, this is the entire class of middle-men, consultants, managers, and executives who don't know the skills of their industry like nursing, teaching, and (definitely not) cleaning.
+Their power comes from managing the gates of an Industrial Age technology.

 Together, protagonists and extras can overcome these antagonists to bring on the Internet Age.
 I know this is possible because history has proven it.
 Our struggle to upgrade civilization was fought generations ago with Darth Blockbuster's master: Darth King.

 Darth King ruled atop a huge hierarchy.
 He lived inside gated palaces, using society's money to host splendid banquets and balls.
 His absolute control over all the levers of power was hidden inside the Medieval Age's ruling philosophy of the "noble's divine right to rule."
-The noble Death Star was so powerful, it had could kill extras on demand.

 Slowly, as protagonists invented scientific instruments, books, and guns, the Age of Enlightenment was born.
 With it came values of science, equality, and democracy that turned the people into player gods in the American and French Revolutions.
 These revolutionaries were inspired by the new philosophy of Jean-Jacques Rousseau.

 ![Marie Antoniette](https://4.bp.blogspot.com/-jhgHG65hfC8/VFT1nla3p8I/AAAAAAAAfwU/8BgnOdFSelo/s1600/Marie-Antoinette-marie-antoinette-27292491-1500-1000.jpg)
+_Do you think she was a player god, extra, protagonist or antagonist?_

 ## Freeing Cinderella

 "Player gods are born free, and everywhere they are tricked into being extras."
 Rousseau said that in 1762.
 Actually, he didn't.
 He said "people are born free and everywhere they are in chains."
 But the idea is the same.
-Rousseau was the son of a Swiss watchmaker who grew up to be a famous (or infamous) writer, who still had to copy sheets of music to make his rent.
+Rousseau was the son of a Swiss watchmaker who grew up to be a famous (or infamous) writer.
+Infamy didn't pay much and he often had to copy sheets of music to make his rent.
 More than 300 years later, he is recognized as being a great philosopher, a political visionary, and a protagonist who helped free the world with his new philosophy.

 Rousseau lived when kings and queens, dukes and duchesses ruled civilization.
 A time when Mozart played inside exquisite palaces during the nobility's many banquets and balls.
-This was the opulence Cinderella dreamed about about while cleaning a chateau.
+This was the opulence Cinderella dreamed about about while cleaning a dirty chateau.
 Sadly, unlike the fairy tale, the people didn't have a Fairy Godmother to make their dreams come true.
 Instead, the commoners cleaned the nobles' vast libraries, used guns while dying in their wars, and were told to ignore what scientific instruments revealed.
 As extras in the story of civilization, they were distracted from the power of new tools by dark majic—the people believed their beloved Holy Bible said only Darth King had the right to rule.

 Rousseau called bullshit.
 In truth, Jesus was a carpenter, a commoner just like any other person.
 So, why can't everyone live up to their potential and become player gods?
 Rousseau made people understand that books, guns, and scientific instruments should liberate the extras who were only in chains for the happiness of con artists.
 The self-proclaimed "divine nobility" didn't like hearing that.
 They declared Rousseau a banquet-pooper, a rule breaker, and chased him out of Switzerland, France, and England.
 Maybe that's why the genius philosopher rented instead of owned.